gtinside/sentiment_analysis/README.md

 ### Sentiment Analysis on top 20 S&P 500 stocks
-The purpose of this application is to analyze tweets related to top 20 S&P 500 stocks.
+The purpose of this application is to analyze the sentiments for top to 20 S&P 500 stocks (based on market cap).
+Streaming Twitter APIs are used to capture the corpus for running the sentiment analysis

 #### Requirements
 <hr/>